janEntikan/panda3d-docs/programming/physics/ode/simulating-physics-world.rst

 ----------------------------

 Now, we've only had some theory so far, but haven't seen any simulation yet.
-To simulate, we will need to keep calling the ``quickStep(stepSize)`` function on the OdeWorld instance. stepSize is how much time should be simulated in one step.
-To get the most stable simulation, it is recommended that the stepSize be kept constant.
+To simulate, we will need to keep calling the ``quick_step(step_size)`` function on the OdeWorld instance. step_size is how much time should be simulated in one step.
+To get the most stable simulation, it is recommended that the step_size be kept constant.

 The problem with using the delta time of a task to step the simulation is that the time between tasks might not be consistent.
-To get around this, a deltaTime accumulator is used to figure out how many steps must be taken.
-When a step is performed, the world is iterated a few times, you can specify how much times the world is being iterated by calling the ``setQuickStepNumIterations(num)`` function on the OdeWorld instance.
+To get around this, a delta_time accumulator is used to figure out how many steps must be taken.
+When a step is performed, the world is iterated a few times, you can specify how much times the world is being iterated by calling the ``set_quick_step_num_iterations(num)`` function on the OdeWorld instance.

 Here's a small example showing a simple simulation showing an iron ball falling